Nick Roth is a saxophonist, composer, producer and educator.

 His work seeks the liberation of improvisation from composition, the poetic syntax of philosophical enquiry, and the function of music as translative epistemology.

-A curious predisposition and a steadfast refusal to accept the existence of boundaries between the real and the imaginary has led to collaborations with an array of international performers, composers, choreographers, visual artists, poets, sculptors, directors, festivals and ensembles.
+A curious predisposition and a steadfast refusal to accept the existence of boundaries between the real and the imaginary has led to collaborations with an array of performers, composers, choreographers, visual artists, poets, sculptors, directors, festivals and ensembles around the world.

-Simultaneously subsumed by an insatiable appetite for literature, many of his compositions explore the symbiotic resonance of language as sound and symbol.
+Simultaneously subsumed by an insatiable appetite for literature, his compositions often interrogate the resonant symbiosis of language as sound and symbol.

 download full biography